 Optimising For Robustness constrains the stability and throughput of IT delivery such that business demand cannot be satisfied.
 It is the predominant reason why so many organisations are trapped in a state of Discontinuous Delivery.

 The Constancy Of Failure

-Optimising For Robustness leaves an organisation unprepared for failure.
-In Resilience and Precarious Success Mary Patterson and Robert Wears describe how “fundamental goals (such as safety) tend to be sacrificed with increasing pressure to achieve acute goals (faster, better, and cheaper)“.
+Ironically, Optimising For Robustness leaves an organisation ill-equipped to deal with failure.
+In Resilience and Precarious Success, Mary Patterson and Robert Wears describe how “fundamental goals (such as safety) tend to be sacrificed with increasing pressure to achieve acute goals (faster, better, and cheaper)“.
 When an organisation optimises for robustness it will under-invest in its production environment, resulting in unimplemented “non-functional” requirements, inadequate telemetry 3, snowflake infrastructure, and a fragile service architecture.
 This will be considered acceptable, as failures are expected to be rare.